 Ryan Serhant: Other firms have the developer pay for StreetEasy featured ads and to take out an Architectural Digest ad for $40,000.
 There are 4 million people that follow me on social media!
 And then there’s the trickle down from there – who do those people know?
 I can sell that way and developers totally get it now.
 They also just spent a year at home with their kids on their phones – they all have social, they’re all on it and see everything.
 It’s no longer a secret.
 They understand how important it is.

-Joe Richter: At my primary venture, KayoCloud, our machine learning is what our commercial real estate clients are most excited about.
+Joe Richter: At another venture I’m involved in, KayoCloud, our machine learning is what our commercial real estate clients are most excited about.
 There are obviously tea leaves left by an investor based on the actions they take in the market (e.g. acquisitions, dispositions, financing activity), which contrasts to the residential side where most buyers are only going to acquire one, two, or maybe three houses their entire lifetime.
 To be effective, the data must be exclusively gathered externally to create a profile about your buyer pool.
 Have you guys explored this at all?

 Ryan Serhant: We have a large tech team that we’re hiring people for every month that lead a group that we have called ADX – it’s our amplification data exchange.
 It puts our listings in front of more eyeballs than anybody else using Foursquare check-ins.
 It’s a passive data collector and anytime you go out with your phone, they are tracking your steps.
 So if you go to that brunch spot all the time, SERHANT. can target you with a listing that’s above the brunch spot.
 We also use census data, API feeds, and information from city agencies to help try and predict where real estate values are going to go up.